Created, Conceived, and Presented by Junior Board 2020

-In disrupting the traditional model of theatre - what it is and who it is for - our nomadic design allows us to meet people where they are.
-With the outbreak of COVID-19 and the need for people to socially distance and 'mask-up', we were forced to accelerate an innovation we've been exploring - go digital!
+In disrupting the traditional model of theatre — what it is and who it is for — our nomadic design allows us to meet people where they are.
+With the outbreak of COVID-19 and the need for people to socially distance and “mask-up,” we were forced to accelerate an innovation we’d already been exploring — going digital!

-Speak: louder for the people in the back exemplifies why A.L.T. exists.
-While I'm sure you will find this production to be entertaining and insightful, the more important aspect is that this world premiere is creating a platform for voices that traditionally go unheard.
-By empowering our student youth, they are the ones helping A.L.T. and the world uncover the next evolution of theatre; what it can be and who it is for - #YourNationalTheatre.
+Speak: Louder for the people in the Back exemplifies why A.L.T. exists.
+While I’m sure you will find this production to be entertaining and insightful, the more important aspect is that this world premiere is creating a platform for voices that traditionally go unheard.
+By empowering our student youth, they are the ones helping A.L.T. and the world uncover the next revolution in theatre and what it can be and who it is for: #YourNationalTheatre.

-The work of A.L.T. is to help people everywhere - urban and rural - realize that theatre and A.L.T. belong to and is for them, not just a small few.
+The work of A.L.T. is to help people from all over — urban, rural, and everything in between — realize that theatre and A.L.T. belong to and are for them, not just a small few.

 Thank you for joining us to #BreaktheWalls.
-I trust today won't be the last.
+I trust today won’t be the last time.

 Mikey Gonzales, William Brangham

-Sebastian Carlos is a current student at Thomas More University studying Theater.
-He has been involved with theater for 7 years and enjoys all aspects of productions.
-In his free time he enjoys singing, writing, reading, knitting, crocheting, drawing, cooking, as well as expressing himself in a number of different forms.
-While working on various projects, he looks forward to directing Initiative, by Jacob York in the spring of 2021.
+Sebastian Carlos is a current student at Thomas More University studying theatre.
+He has been involved with theatre for seven years and enjoys all aspects of productions.
+In his free time, he enjoys singing, writing, reading, knitting, crocheting, drawing, cooking, as well as expressing himself in a number of different forms.
+While working on various projects, he looks forward to directing Initiative, by Jacob York, in the spring of 2021.
 Sebastian is ecstatic to work with A.L.T. and learn to grow as an individual, as well as a member of a team.

 Celeste, Jane Parker, Warren Binford

-'I chose this specific program because of my passion for theatre & social issues.
-There’s something really enticing about being encouraged to speak about the issues that are important to me."
-Vanessa
+“I chose this specific program because of my passion for theatre & social issues.
+There’s something really enticing about being encouraged to speak about the issues that are important to me.”

 Ashleigh, Momma Gonzales, Dr. Morris

-Taylor Meng is a graduate of Southeastern Louisiana University, where she studied English Education with a minor in theatre.
-She has worked with Southeastern Theatre on about ten different productions either on stage or off including productions like Much Ado About Nothing , She Kills Monsters, The Crucible, and Everyman.
+Taylor Meng is a graduate of Southeastern Louisiana University, where she studied English education with a minor in theatre.
+She has worked with Southeastern Theatre on about 10 different productions either on- or offstage, including productions like Much Ado About Nothing , She Kills Monsters, The Crucible, and Everyman.
 She also held various officer positions in Southeastern’s chapter of Alpha Psi Omega, the national theatre honor society, including treasurer, vice president, and president throughout her college years.
 She is thrilled to be working with A.L.T. this summer to create, learn, and grow with her fellow creative leads.

 Polly Len Heinkel

-Polly Len Heinkel is an educator, director, and producer and has recently joined the American Legacy Theatre Team as Assistant Artistic Director.
+Polly Len Heinkel is an educator, director, and producer and has recently joined the American Legacy Theatre Team as assistant artistic director.
 She is happy to be back with American Legacy Theatre this summer to lead the 2020 Junior Board.
-She is the founder and artistic director of Pollen Productions, a Cincinnati and London based production company.
-She has most recently worked on Lungs by Duncan Macmillian, Phaedra’s Love by Sarah Kane, and Into the Dark, an epilogue to Othello.
-While living in London, she has worked at the Globe, been a producer at the Drayton Arms Theatre, and assisted on the premiere of new works written by Rikki Beadle-Blair and produced by Team Angelica.
+She is the founder and artistic director of Pollen Productions, a Cincinnati- and London-based production company.
+She has most recently worked on Lungs by Duncan Macmillan, Phaedra’s Love by Sarah Kane, and Into the Dark, an epilogue to Othello.
+While living in London, she worked at the Globe, was a producer at the Drayton Arms Theatre, and assisted on the premiere of new works written by Rikki Beadle-Blair and produced by Team Angelica.
 She would like to thank Taylor, Vanessa, Sebastian, Russell, and Alex for their dedication and hard work this summer.